 He still plays rugby on occasion, but these days just for medicinal purposes!

 He is currently Head of Electoral Services at the London Borough of Tower Hamlets, having joined the authority on 2nd January 2018.

 Office Phone: 020 8760 5730

-Lea is currently Head of Elections, Coroner and Civic Services at the London Borough of Croydon.
-He has been in local government since the days of lunch breaks and going home at 5pm.
+Lea was, until recently, Head of Elections, Coroner and Civic Services at the London Borough of Croydon.
+He was in local government since the days of lunch breaks and going home at 5pm.
 In a varied career, he has worked for a number of local authorities mainly within the Democratic Services discipline, with electoral services being the common theme throughout his career.

 Lea is an accredited AEA trainer and really enjoys delivering training with the opportunity this brings to meet so many colleagues from the AEA.

 Office phone and fax: 0151 281 8246

 Gina started her local government career upon leaving school and moved into the electoral arena in 1986 where she spent 14 years managing the electoral services team in Liverpool.
 It was whilst working full time at Liverpool that she graduated in public administration and qualified as a Chartered Secretary before going on to achieve a second degree in computer science.

 She has been a member of the AEA since 1987, its inaugural year, and been actively involved in the Association at a local and national level since that time in a number of roles which have included organising the first conference exhibition in Torquay in 1988, conducting training and public relations until joining the Association on a full time basis in 2000.

 Gina also has considerable experience of overseas elections and has worked in various electoral support roles overseas in countries such as Nigeria, Uganda and Afghanistan.